Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 Days 4-14

 Depending on the severity of your addiction, you may continue to experience these withdrawal symptoms for up to two weeks.
-In most cases, they begin to reduce in intensity and clear up after around two weeks.
+In most cases, they reduce in intensity and clear up after around two weeks.

 Days 15+